Handling your customs declaration yourself

 If the value of the gift is SEK 500 or less, you can apply for relief from customs duty and tax in accordance with the provisions on gift consignments.
 To do this, enter procedure code C08 in the second part of box 37 in the Single Administrative Document (i.e. the customs declaration).
 Provided the gift requirements are fulfilled and the customs declaration is correctly completed, the goods will be free of customs duty and VAT.

-If the value of your gift parcel is SEK 1,700 or less, you can apply for relief from customs duty and tax in accordance with the provisions on low-value consignments.
+If the value of your gift parcel is SEK 1,600 or less, you can apply for relief from customs duty in accordance with the provisions on low-value consignments.
 To do this, enter in the Single Administrative Document (i.e. the customs declaration):

 - procedure code C07 in the second part of box 37;

-Provided the gift requirements are fulfilled and the customs declaration is correctly completed, the goods will be free of customs duty and VAT.
+Provided the gift requirements are fulfilled and the customs declaration is correctly completed, the goods will be free of customs duty.
+This type of shipment can never be VAT exempt.

 Declaring gifts that contain alcohol, tobacco or perfume